Here’s how to protect your pet from the dangers of obesity and help it maintain a healthy weight.

 - If you leave food out for cats to eat whenever they choose, measure the daily amount, divide it into two to four smaller servings and present it throughout the day.

 Of course, pets love treats, but be careful with how many you give your pet, especially during training.
 When you use treats as a training aid, reduce your pet’s meal quantity accordingly.
-You can also use a portion of their usual dry diet allotment or pieces of raw vegetables, such as carrots or pumpkin, as rewards or training treats.
+You can also use a portion of their usual dry diet allotment, or for dogs, pieces of raw vegetables such as carrots or cucumber slices, as rewards or training treats.

 Activities and exercise